-“Deos in hastario vectigales habetis.” - Tertullian, Apologetica c.
+“Quos in hastario vectigales habetis.” —Tertullian, Apologeticum c.
 13

-It is clear and evident that the trunks of the tablets of the Law, upon which the prophet Moses wisely wrote, by command of Jehovah, the Ten Commandments, are nothing else than a double Runic Lance, whose phallic significance has been widely documented.
+It is clear and evident that the trunks of the tablets of the law, upon which by command of Jehovah the prophet Moses wisely wrote the ten commandments, are nothing other than a double runic lance, whose phallic significance has been widely documented.

-It is not irrelevant to emphasize the transcendental idea that two more commandments exist in the esotericism of Moses.
-I am referring to the eleventh and twelfth commandments, which are intimately related with the Arcana 11 and 12 of the Kabbalah.
+It is not irrelevant to emphasize the transcendental idea that there are two more commandments in the esotericism of Moses.
+I am referring to the eleventh and twelfth commandments which are intimately related with the Arcana 11 and 12 of the Kabbalah.

-The first of these, that is to say the eleventh, has its classical expression in the Sanskrit Dharman Chara: “Thou shalt perform thy duty.”
+The first of these, that is to say the eleventh, has its classical expression in the Sanskrit “Dharmam chara,” “Thou shalt perform thy duty.”

 Remember, beloved reader, that it is your duty to quest for the straight, narrow, and difficult path, which leads unto light.